d3/d3-voronoi/README.md

 * `x` - an *x*-coordinate
 * `y` - an *y*-coordinate
-* `i` - the site’s index, corresponding to the index of the associated input point
+* `i` - the site’s index, corresponding to the associated input point

 <a name="halfedge" href="#halfedge">#</a> <i>halfedge</i>